j2labs/quickness/README.md

 It isn't much yet, but I'm certain it will evolve.

+## Formulas

+The `/formulas` directory is where the logic for deploying Brubeck, Node.js, Tornado or Siege.
+The idea here is that we think in terms of servers and say, "I need a Brubeck server" or "I need something to run Siege quickly and then go away".

 ## Service Configs

 The `/etc` directory is basically the basis for system configs.

 For now these files still need editing in a deploy.
-That'll change soon enough.
+They come with basic configs for typical use cases but the network addresses still need to be filled in.

 ## Tweaks

 The `/tweaks` directory is commands you run to flip switches in your system, like disabling NUMA or setting some number of open file descriptors.

-## Formulas

-The `/formulas` directory is where the logic for deploying Brubeck, Node.js, Tornado or Siege.
-The idea here is that we think in terms of servers and say, "I need a Brubeck server" or "I need something to run Siege quickly and then go away".
+The tweaks will have comments documenting their purpose, but they should only be executed by formulas.
+Each formula is responsible for which system tweaks it wants to take advantage of.

 ## Final Note